ElainAwa/PRTS-SERVER/README.md

 **[中文文档](./README_zh.md) · [English](./README.md)**

+>The mixin files in the current server-side common are quite messy, and there are quite a few bugs in the current architecture.
+So updates on this branch will slow down for now.
+We're currently planning to refactor the server and look for a potential new architecture.
+If you want to join the development, please contact me.
+Thanks!

 > PRTS is a fork of [Arclight](https://github.com/IzzelAliz/Arclight) → [Luminara](https://github.com/CraftAmethyst/Luminara).
 This branch `1.21.1-Multithreading` is the multi-threaded parallel engine development track.

 > ⚠ This project is currently developed entirely via vibecoding.
 With a small team, progress is slow.
 If you're interested in joining multi-threaded server development, contact: QQ 3031917948 / Telegram [t.me/Mon3trQAQ](https://t.me/Mon3trQAQ)